red-cruz/vts.js/README.md

   1. `invalidClass`: `String` - The value of the `invalid` property of [class](#class-object---the-css-classes-to-be-applied) configuration.
   2. `data`: An object containing validation data for all `invalid fields`.
 The `keys` for each validation data object are the value of the `name` attribute of the validated field.
 Each field's validation data contains the following properties:

-     - `field`: HTMLInputElement | HTMLSelectElement | HTMLTextAreaElement - The invalid form field.
+     - `field`: VtsField - The invalid form field.
      - `label`: string - The corresponding label for the invalid field.
 It is derived from the following sources, in order of priority:
        - The value of the `vts-label` attribute, if defined on the field.
        - The text content of the `<label>` element associated with the field's `id`.